-Government and Public Health authorities. be involved in a working group that reviews and adapts the workplace arrangements regularly HR and Health and Safety.
+Health authorities.
+HR and Health and Safety to be involved in a working group that reviews and adapts the workplace arrangements regularly Suggest weekly meeting of a working group comprising Infrastructure Support, HR and Health and Safety.
 Building Transitions Group Building Transitions Group has now been convened as of 26/05/20 and meets regularly on a Tuesday